hadijafar/card-game-war/README.md

 # Installation

 Please look within each language folder to find out how to install the language and run the code.

+# Languages so far

+So far the game has been made in:
+- elixir
+- haskell